How to fix Social Security and Medicare? GOP wants to raise benefits age to 70

 Because of this, boosting the age to claim benefits would likely increase hardship and poverty for older Americans, especially for low-income, rural Americans and those who have to stop working due to health issues or to take care of family members, experts say.

 That means either missing three years of benefits compared with current retirees, or opting to claim benefits earlier — which Social Security allows retirees to do — in exchange for a permanent reduction in benefits.
-Generally, retiring three years earlier than the full retirement age equates to a 20% decline in monthly benefits, according to Social Security.
+Generally, retiring three years earlier than the full retirement age equates to a 20% decline in monthly benefits, according to the Social Security Administration.

 "That means that for even those people who work to age 70, you never catch up with the cut in benefits," said Nancy Altman, the president of Social Security Works, an advocacy group for the benefit program.